geekboxzone/mmallow_docs_source.android.com/src/tech/security/index.md

 specific device.

 + **User-Installed Applications**: Android provides an open development environment supporting any third-party application.
-The Android Market offers users hundreds of thousands of applications.
+Google Play offers users hundreds of thousands of applications.

 Google provides a set of cloud-based services that are available to any compatible Android device.
 The primary services are:

-+ **Android Market**: The Android Market is a collection of services that allow users to discover, install, and purchase applications from their Android device or the web.
-The Market makes it easy for developers to reach Android users and potential customers.
-The Market also provides community review, application [license verification](http://developer.android.com/guide/publishing/licensing.html), and other security services.
++ **Google Play**: Google Play is a collection of services that allow users to discover, install, and purchase applications from their Android device or the web.
+Google Play makes it easy for developers to reach Android users and potential customers.
+Google Play also provides community review, application [license verification](http://developer.android.com/guide/publishing/licensing.html), and other security services.